rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 # Interactive Demonstration of Snap Integration
 <hr>

-Step 1 and Step 2 of Snap integration is explained here using interactive demonstration.
-You can try the Snap integration demo given below.
+Step 1 and Step 2 in [Snap Integration Overview](/en/snap/overview.md) is explained here using interactive demonstration.
+You can try the *Snap* integration demo given below.
 You can inspect the source code and see the real-time output.

 ## Preparations
 <br>